Decorative neutral curve divider

 Metrics represent the quantifiable business results your solution delivers.
 This isn't your marketing claims—it's the specific, measurable outcomes this particular prospect will achieve.
 Metrics answer: "What does success look like in numbers?"

 Weak metrics are vague: "We'll improve efficiency" or "You'll save time."
-Strong metrics are specific and tied to business outcomes: "Based on your current RFP response volume of 120 annually and average response time of 40 hours, you'll reduce response time to 12 hours, freeing 3,360 hours annually—equivalent to 1.6 FTEs you can redeploy to revenue-generating activities."
+Strong metrics are specific and tied to business outcomes: "Based on your current RFP response volume of 120 annually and average response time of 40 hours.
+You'll reduce response time to 12 hours, freeing 3,360 hours annually—equivalent to 1.6 FTEs you can redeploy to revenue-generating activities."

 Sales teams using proposal automation must quantify time savings, capacity increases, and win rate improvements with prospect-specific numbers.
 Generic ROI calculators aren't enough—you need their actual volumes, timelines, and costs.